lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/s2-gordon/Grove Time.md

 excludeFromExplorer: true
 ---

-Mr. Gordon is available at these times this week:
+This week, Mr. Gordon's availability is:

 Day|Time|Location
 -|-|-
-Thursday|1:30 PM to 2:00 PM|Room 6
-Friday|1:30 PM to 2:00 PM|Room 6
+Thursday, March 27|12:30 PM to 1:00 PM|Room 6

 Grove Time is a drop-in, no appointment needed.